zazuko/fuseki-geosparql/README.md

 A dataset `ds` is already configured in the `config/config.ttl` file.
 It's a read-only dataset, with union graph and GeoSPARQL enabled.
 Feel free to update this file for your needs.

+This dataset is stored at `/fuseki/databases/ds`.
+If you want to persist this dataset, you can mount `/fuseki/databases/` as a volume.